William Hardin: Family and early life

 William Hardin was born in Augusta County, Virginia, around 1745.
 His family was of French Huguenot origin.
 In 1765, he moved with his parents from Fauquier County, Virginia, to Pennsylvania, and settled on the Monongahela River.

 Hardin married Winifred "Winnie" Ann Holtzclaw in 1768.
 She was born in 1752 in Prince William County, Virginia to parents Johann Heinrich "Henry" Holtzclaw and Anne "Nancy" Hardin.
-In addition to the nine children Winifred and William Hardin had, they also raised a niece and nephew along with their own children.
-Among their children was William Hardin, Jr., born in 1781, who was a member of the legislature of Kentucky and postmaster in Frankfort for many years.
+In addition to their nine children, Winifred and William Hardin also raised a niece and nephew.
+Among their children was William Hardin Jr., born in 1781, who was a member of the legislature of Kentucky and postmaster in Frankfort for many years.
 After Winifred died in 1807, in 1808 Hardin married Susannah McGhee (McGee) in Breckinridge County.
 Susannah and William had two daughters: Hannah Ann and Lucinda.
 After William Hardin died, Susannah married Robert Armstrong.

 Hardin served in the American Revolutionary War as a private in the 3rd Virginia Regiment and the 5th Virginia Regiment.